akirarice/dotfiles/README.md

 # Akira's dotfiles
 These are the dotfiles I deploy on my machines.
-Meant to be used with Arch-Linux and it's variants.
+Meant to be used with Arch-Linux and its variants.
 I run Parabola when possible.

 # Programs
 -SXHKD for keyboard shortcuts